alexeilebedev/openacr/README.md

     report.acr  n_select:17  n_insert:0  n_delete:0  n_update:0  n_file_mod:0

 Let's look at the definition of `dev.D` type.
-The reason I have been holding off on showing the definitions of the types `dev.A`, `dev.B`, and `dev.C`.
+The reason I have been holding off on showing the definitions of the types `dev.A`, `dev.B`, and `dev.C` is that this tutorial is about creating tables and records in these tables, and type definitions are exactly that -- they're just records inserted by `acr_ed` into some appropriate tables using `acr -insert -write`.
-What you see here is the self-similar aspect of `acr`: the definitions are nothing more than records that were inserted by acr_ed into the appropriate databases (using, just like us, `acr -insert -write`), and -t discovers and shows their relationships.
+So it would have been circular to start with them, and I had to hide them.
+Seemingly circular definitions occur all the time in acr.
+Thankfully, `acr -t` discovers all forward and back references and shows their relationships:

     $ acr ctype:dev.D -t
     dmmeta.nstype  nstype:ssimdb